santosh2702/HiveMind/README.md

 # 🌌 HiveMind

-*A cosmic mood and dream analysis app with X-inspired UI, avatars, and human input-driven insights.*
+*A cosmic mood and dream analysis app: avatars, and human input-driven insights.*

 ---